-I enjoy perusing cookbooks, searching for tasty, fresh recipes that inspire my love of cooking.
-But I especially like to find cooking guides and recipes that favor Florida foods and ingredients - particularly seafood, produce and citrus.
-For instance, when ordering seafood, I try to order locally caught Florida fish.
-I also believe Florida avocadoes are just as good, if not better, than those from California.
-And I always prefer sweet Florida lobster to imported crustaceans.
+We enjoy perusing cookbooks, searching for tasty, fresh recipes that inspire my love of cooking.
+But we especially like to find cooking guides and recipes that favor Florida foods and ingredients – particularly seafood, produce and citrus.
+For instance, when ordering seafood, we try to order locally caught Florida fish.
+We also believe Florida avocadoes are just as good, if not better, than those from California.
+And we always prefer sweet Florida lobster to imported crustaceans.
 And citrus?
-I still can’t bring myself to buy an out-of-state orange.
+We still can’t bring ourselves to buy an out-of-state orange.

 Florida is blessed with a bounty of fresh food.
-So, when I read Good Catch: Recipes & Stories Celebrating the Best of Florida’s Waters, I knew I had found an authentic cookbook that takes the guesswork out of preparing the “best of Florida”.
+So, when we read Good Catch: Recipes & Stories Celebrating the Best of Florida’s Waters, we knew we had found an authentic cookbook that takes the guesswork out of preparing the “best of Florida”.

 Florida oyster boat, Apalachicola Bay